-Policy No. 3357: 15-18-01 Page 1 of 5 Effective:10/15/2009 Revised: 05/21/2014 Revised: 02/28/2015 Revised: 08/29/2016 Revised: 06/05/2017 Revised: 06/04/2018 Revised: 06/03/2019 Revised: 06/07/2021 Revised: 06/06/2022
+Policy No. 3357: 15-18-01 Page 1 of 5 Effective:10/15/2009 Revised: 05/21/2014 Revised: 02/28/2015 Revised: 08/29/2016 Revised: 06/05/2017 Revised: 06/04/2018 Revised: 06/03/2019 Revised: 06/07/2021 Revised: 06/03/2024 Revised: 06/03/2024

 - (A) Access to Ohio's state-assisted colleges must be assured for every person who wants and can benefit from higher education.
-Stark State College (SSC) maintains an "Open Door" policy and cordially welcomes anyone who wishes to further his or her education.
-According to Section 3345.06 of the Ohio Revised Code, Ohio law generally provides that graduates of twelfth grade are entitled to admission without examination to any state-supported college or university, and further provides that such an institution may prescribe that certain courses must be completed for unconditional admission. - (B) Open admission carries with it the full weight of equal opportunity for all, which means the College must make every effort to be both sensitive and responsive to the needs of prospective students.
+Stark State College (SSC) maintains an "Open Door" policy and cordially welcomes anyone who wishes to further their education.
+According to Section 3345.06 of the Ohio Revised Code, Ohio law generally provides that graduates of twelfth grade are entitled to admission without examination to any state-supported college or university and further provides that such an institution may prescribe that certain courses must be completed for unconditional admission. - (B) Open admission carries with it the full weight of equal opportunity for all, which means the College must make every effort to be both sensitive and responsive to the needs of prospective students.
 The open admission policy allows a student to enroll in the College but not necessarily in a specific degree-granting program. - (1) Standard Admission.
-Standard admission to SSC is open to anyone who is a high school graduate or the equivalent, and completes the enrollment procedures. - (2) Conditional Admission.
+Standard admission to SSC is open to anyone who is a high school graduate or the equivalent and completes the enrollment procedures.
+Exceptions to the procedures would include not requiring placement testing at the point of admittance for applicable employer partnerships or apprentices.
+In instances of the exceptions, placement testing is required prior to enrollment in any course that requires a minimum placement test score to enroll. - (2) Conditional Admission.
 Students will be admitted conditionally to SSC if they do not achieve the test scores in English and/or Reading indicated below.
-Students who are admitted conditionally will be limited to taking up to two remedial courses (maximum 10 credits) where proficiency was not achieved, and are required to successfully complete the course(s) before being granted permission to take additional courses, if required by their programs.
+Students who are admitted conditionally will be limited to taking up to two remedial courses (maximum 10 credits) where proficiency was not achieved and are required to successfully complete the course(s) before being granted permission to take additional courses, if required by their programs.